Alwyn Torenbeek: Life in the Saddle

 In 2013, Torenbeek released his memoirs entitled Life in the Saddle: Adventures of the legendary horseman, the Kokotungo Kid.

 He decided to write his life story after consistent coaxing from his family.
 Torenbeek returned to "Myella", the cattle property where he grew up near the former town of Kokotungo in the Baralaba district to write his memoirs.
 When he finished, he submitted his hand written notes to R.M.
 Williams Outback journalist David Gilchrist who is credited with co-authoring the book with Torenbeek.

 During publicity for the book, it was revealed that during his career Torenbeek had formed friendships with Australian bushman R.M.
 Williams and Aboriginal elder and fellow horseman Wally Mailman.

 Death

 Torenbeek was killed in an accident on a rural property at Canoona north-west of Rockhampton on 9 October 2015.
-It's believed the accident occurred when Torenbeek inadvertently pressed the accelerator while attempting to move over to the passenger side of the vehicle he was in, causing it to collide into a post.
+The accident is believed to have occurred when Torenbeek inadvertently pressed the accelerator while attempting to move over to the passenger side of the vehicle he was in, causing it to collide into a post.

 A public memorial service was held at Rockhampton's Great Western Hotel.

 In lieu of flowers, mourners were encouraged to donate money to the Rehabilitation Centre at Rockhampton Hospital.

 Legacy

 Torenbeek is listed in the Australian Stockman's Hall of Fame, the Australian rodeo Hall of Fame and the Australian Equestrian Hall of Fame.

-Torenbeek has several descendants who are involved in endurance riding including his grandson Luke Torenbeek who competed in a team with his grandfather at the 2008 Tom Quily Endurance Ride and his granddaughter Kelsey Irvine who aside from being an elite endurance rider, has travelled internationally pursuing horse-related employment.
+Torenbeek has several descendants who are involved in endurance riding including his grandson Luke Torenbeek who competed in a team with his grandfather at the 2008 Tom Quilty Endurance Ride and his granddaughter Kelsey Irvine who aside from being an elite endurance rider, has travelled internationally pursuing horse-related employment.